Pierre-vh/Fox/Moonshot/doc/readme.md

 * 0.8.0-> </br>
 		Balanced the <condition> grammar to use a C-like syntax, which is better for codegen and more stable, and also easier to parse! </br>
 		Added a <parens_expr> rule to avoid repetitions. </br>
+		Minor changes to function declaration rules (only rule changes, but they work exactly the same) </br>